 - pay approximately £250 cost of the SLE statutory training

 Your headteacher will need sufficient time to complete this reference.
-The reference will be a key part of the application form which needs to be completed and returned by 12pm on 19th October 2020.
+The reference will be a key part of the application form.

 Application guidance can be found here:

 You need to fill in part 1 of the application.
 Part 2 must be completed by your Headteacher, as a referee.
 A second reference will also need to be completed by a middle or senior leader you have supported or a middle or senior leader who has first-hand knowledge of the work you undertook with colleagues in his/her school and the impact of your support.

 The application form and 2nd reference form are available to download here:

 Talk to any of your colleagues who have been involved in school-to-school work.
 Discuss with them the nature and opportunities of this partnership.
 In addition, take the opportunity to discuss your plans with your line manager, within the broader picture of you career progression and professional development.

 If you have any further specific questions related to becoming an SLE and the application process, please contact Pauline Haslam, the Saffron Teaching School Hub administrator, at firstname.lastname@example.org.

 If you are successful at this stage you will be invited to an online assessment consisting of:

 The final assessment stage is a Compulsory Core Training Day

 - This is a standardised day for the Eastern Region